-Another highlight was being selected to participate in Theatre Forums “Next Stage” – an 18 day immersion in theatre,26 plays, workshops, seminars and discussions facilitated by Christine Poulter.
+Another highlight was being selected to participate in Theatre Forums “Next Stage” – an 18 day immersion in theatre, 26 plays, workshops, seminars and discussions facilitated by Christine Poulter.
 Along the way there were videos for Thinkhouse, voice recordings at Beacon Studios and overall strengthening of career opportunities and future prospects.
-2016 is shaping up well with a short film, a rehearsed reading and a music video.

 To view a sample of some of Liam’s recent work please click below.